Forthright-com/MFA-Audit/docs/setup-guide.md

 This script will:
 - Create an app registration named "MSP-MFA-Audit"
-- Add required permissions (AuditLog.Read.All, Reports.Read.All, User.Read.All)
+- Add required permissions (AuditLog.Read.All, Reports.Read.All, User.Read.All, UserAuthenticationMethod.Read.All)
 - Generate a client secret valid for 24 months
 - Display your App ID and Client Secret